GRousselet/blog/README.md

 All data and notebook descriptions have a CC-BY license unless stated otherwise.

-All code is released under the MIT license.
+All code is released under the MIT license unless stated otherwise.